Welcome to the South Georgia and South Sandwich Islands Laws website

 1843 – 1908

-make and establish all …Laws, Institutions and Ordinances as may from time to time be necessary for the peace, order and good government of Our subjects and others within the said present or future Settlements in the … Falkland Islands and their Dependencies…” 2
+By way of Letters Patent dated 23 June 1843 the Governor with the advice of the Legislative Council of the Falkland Islands was empowered to: “make and establish all …Laws, Institutions and Ordinances as may from time to time be necessary for the peace, order and good government of Our subjects and others within the said present or future Settlements in the … Falkland Islands and their Dependencies…” 2 This power was subject to the underpinnings of English law and in particular the right retained by the Crown to disallow any local Ordinance etc.

 Dependencies – law by notice